MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 In this article, you'll connect to an event hub and ingest data into Azure Data Explorer.
 For an overview on ingesting from Event Hubs, see [Azure Event Hubs data connection](ingest-data-event-hub-overview.md).

-> For code samples based on previous SDK versions, see the [Azure Data Explorer Documentation Archive](/previous-versions/azure/data-explorer/create-event-hubs-connection).
+> For code samples based on previous SDK versions, see the [archived article](/previous-versions/azure/data-explorer/create-event-hubs-connection).

 ## Prerequisites